JamesLMilner/hello-live-reload/README.md

 # Hello Live Reload

-A simple easy to follow code sample for making use of gulp live reload.
+A simple easy to follow code sample for making use of [gulp-livereload](https://www.npmjs.com/package/gulp-livereload/) for web development.
+[Live Reload](http://livereload.com/) allows you to edit and save files causing an automatic page refresh (no refreshing for CSS!)

     1. Go to your command line
     2. Navigate to the local folder